Brilliance (Atlantic Starr album)

-Brilliance is the fourth studio album by Atlantic Starr.
+Brilliance is the fourth studio album by Atlantic Starr, released in March 1982 on A&M Records.
+This album peaked at No. 1 on the US Billboard Top Soul Albums chart and No. 18 on the US Top LPs and Tape chart.

+Background

 This album featured hit singles "Love Me Down" and "Circles".
 The album also contained the Sam Dees composition "Your Love Finally Ran Out", which was previously recorded by their then labelmate Les McCann under the title "So Your Love Finally Ran Out For Me" on his 1979 album Tall, Dark & Handsome.

+Critical reception

+AllMusic's Alex Henderson, in a 4.5 star review, remarked "Released in 1982, Brilliance was the second of three albums that Carmichael produced for Atlantic Starr -- and it is also one of the band's finest and most essential releases.
+There is nothing not to like about this LP."